CycloneDX/guides/SBOM/en/0x10-Introduction.md

 ### Bill of Vulnerabilities (BOV)
 CycloneDX BOMs may consist solely of vulnerabilities and thus can be used to share vulnerability data between systems and sources of vulnerability intelligence.
-Complex vulnerability data can be represented, including the vulnerability source, references, multiple severities, and risk ratings, details and recommendations, and the affected software and hardware, along with their versions.
+Complex vulnerability data can be represented, including the vulnerability source, references, multiple severities, risk ratings, details and recommendations, and the affected software and hardware, along with their versions.

 ### Vulnerability Disclosure Report (VDR)
 VDRs communicate known and unknown vulnerabilities affecting components and services.
-Known vulnerabilities inherited from the use of third-party and opensource software can be communicated with CycloneDX.
+Known vulnerabilities inherited from the use of third-party and open-source software can be communicated with CycloneDX.
 Previously unknown vulnerabilities affecting both components and services may also be disclosed using CycloneDX, making it ideal for Vulnerability Disclosure Report (VDR) use cases.
 CycloneDX exceeds the data field requirements defined in [ISO/IEC 29147:2018](https://www.iso.org/standard/72311.html) for vulnerability disclosure information.